netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 --- back

-# Example RESTCONF calls
+# Example RESTCONF Calls

-All examples from {{RFC8040}} Appendix B could be recreated in this section by adding the new header described in this document.
+All examples from Appendix B of {{RFC8040}} could be recreated in this section by adding the new header described in this document.
 We selected one example from that document as reference.

-## Successful creation New Data Resources (from section B.2.1 in {{RFC8040}})
+## Successful creation of New Data Resources (from Appendix B.2.1 of {{RFC8040}})

-To create a new "artist" resource within the "library" resource, the client might send the following request:
+To create a new "artist" resource within the "library" resource, a client might send the following request:

       POST /restconf/data/example-jukebox:jukebox/library HTTP/1.1
       Host: example.com